Course Title: Audio Engineering

 - Fluent application of engineering techniques, tools and resources.

-- Identify and describe characteristics of the human auditory system.
+- Identify and describe characteristics of human auditory system.

 - Identify signal processing tasks for the design of hearing aids.